Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 The field of Graphic Design has expanded multifold with the new dimension of digital media added to it in the last few decades.
 Initially, graphic design was focused more on print media.
 However, with the advent of social media, the volume of content generated and consumed has increased exponentially.
-Because of this, the work of graphic designers has not only become highly varied but also its demand has increased.
+Because of this, the work of graphic designers has not only become very broad but also its demand has increased.

-However, with new opportunities also comes the stress and pressure related to the work.
+However, with new opportunities also comes the stress and pressure related to their work.
 The other generic issue with the graphic design sector is that there is an explosion of designers.
 There are excellent online tools available to help people design without knowledge of conventional designing software like Photoshop, Illustrator, or Corel.
 All one needs is a decent computer and a good internet connection, and a good eye for design.

 1. Staying updated about Design Trends